-Chairman of the Board Audit Committee Compensation Committee (Chair) Mr. Blower is a geologist with over 30 years of experience in the minerals industry including mine geology, resource estimation, and exploration for a variety of commodities.
+Chairman of the Board Audit Committee

+Compensation Committee (Chair)

+Mr. Blower is a geologist with over 30 years of experience in the minerals industry including mine geology, resource estimation, and exploration for a variety of commodities.

-Mr. Blower Currently serves as the VP, Exploration for Vizsla Copper Corp.
-For the past 15 years, as President and CEO of Pitchstone Exploration Ltd., VP Exploration for Denison Mines Corp., VP Exploration for IsoEnergy Ltd., and a consultant/Director of 92 Energy, he has been involved in three uranium discoveries in the Athabasca Basin.
-Earlier in his career, Mr. Blower was mine geologist at the Huckleberry and Similco open pit copper mines in British Columbia.
+Mr. Blower currently serves as the VP, Exploration for Vizsla Copper Corp.
+Previously, as President and CEO of Pitchstone Exploration Ltd., VP Exploration for Denison Mines Corp., VP Exploration for IsoEnergy Ltd., and a consultant/Director of 92 Energy, he has been involved in three uranium discoveries in the Athabasca Basin.